KSheeds1/Katie-Sheedy-Portfolio/README.md

 * Fixed, in the default position, allows users to quickly identify the different sections.
 The font color of each section changes when hovered over.
 On mobile screen widths, sections are available in a collapsible menu to provide a cleaner layout on smaller screens.

 **Bootstrap Cards:**
-* Are utilized in the portfolio section to present my projects in bitesized chunks, they contain a link to the live site and to the github repository which are represented through  appropriate icons.
+* Are utilized in the portfolio section to present my projects in bitesized chunks, they contain a link to the live site and to the github repository which are represented through buttons.

 **Progress-bars:**
 * Provide a visual representation of my skills, displaying my proficiency in different languages and frameworks.